CAKR: Commutative algebra k-mer representations for genomics: Discussion

 \section{Discussion}

-\paragraph{Overall performance.} Across all benchmark evaluations, {CAKL} demonstrates consistently superior performance over each of the five baseline alignment-free methods.
-On six phylogenetic tree\textendash construction datasets, it achieves the highest tree accuracy, with the purity index~\eqref{eq:purity_metric} exceeding that of every competitor by at least \(4\) percentage points (absolute difference; Fig.~\ref{fig:tree-accuracies}).
-On the four extensive NCBI collections curated in~\cite{yu2024optimal, hozumi2024revealing, sun2021geometric}, \textsc{CAKL} attains the top macro\textendash averaged scores for accuracy (ACC), balanced accuracy (BA), \(F_{1}\), recall, and precision, surpassing the runner-up by \(4\text{--}7\) percentage points across all datasets (Fig.~\ref{fig:NCBI}).
+\paragraph{Overall performance.} Across all benchmark evaluations, CAKR demonstrates consistently strong overall performance relative to the five baseline alignment-free methods.
+On six phylogenetic tree\textendash construction datasets, it achieves the highest overall tree accuracy, with the purity index~\eqref{eq:purity_metric} exceeding that of every competitor by at least \(4\) percentage points on average (absolute difference; Fig.~\ref{fig:tree-accuracies}).
+On the four extensive NCBI collections curated in~\cite{yu2024optimal, hozumi2024revealing, sun2021geometric}, CAKR attains the top macro-averaged scores for accuracy (ACC), balanced accuracy (BA), \(F_{1}\), recall, and precision, surpassing the runner-up by \(4\text{-}7\) percentage points across all datasets (Fig.~\ref{fig:NCBI}).

-This improvement stems from {CAKL}'s explicit encoding of the spatial distribution of \(k\)-mers through locality-sensitive features, in contrast to most alignment\textendash free methods, which rely primarily on \(k\)-mer frequency distributions with limited positional or spatial information.
-This positional awareness enables \textsc{CAKL} to resolve subtle yet biologically consequential sequence variants, thereby enhancing performance in large-scale viral classification, as well as in phylogenetic inference and genetic variant identification.
+This improvement stems from CAKR's explicit encoding of the spatial distribution of \(k\)-mers through locality-sensitive features, in contrast to most alignment\textendash free methods, which rely primarily on \(k\)-mer frequency distributions with limited positional or spatial information.
+This positional awareness enables CAKR to resolve subtle yet biologically consequential sequence variants, thereby enhancing performance in large-scale viral classification, as well as in phylogenetic tree reconstruction and genetic variant classification.